tomsoderlund/toms-guidebooks/Development/JavaScript/React.md

   export const { Consumer: UserContextConsumer } = UserContext

+  export const useUser = () => useContext(UserContext)

-  // Wrap your app/page with the Provider:
+  // Wrap your app/page with the Provider
+  // NOTE: must be wrapped on higher level than where useUser is used

-  import { UserContextProvider } from './UserContext'
+  import { UserContextProvider } from './useUser'
   <UserContextProvider user={1}>...</UserContextProvider>

   // Then to use (“consume”) inside component or hook:

-  import { UserContext } from './UserContext'
-  const [user, setUser] = useContext(UserContext)
+  const [user, setUser] = useUser()

 ### Styling React